NCAA Emerging Sports for Women: Equestrian

 As of the 2016–17 school year, 18 Division I (D-I), five Division II (D-II), and 21 Division III (D-III) schools participated in varsity competition.
 In 2017–18, 16 D-I, five D-II and one D-III schools participated in the NCEA.
 The total number of NCEA participants rose to 24 for 2018–19.

-However, as of the 2020–21 school year, equestrianism is considered an Emerging Sport only in Divisions I and II; competition among Division III schools has remained independent of the NCAA.
+However, as of the 2023–24 school year, equestrianism is considered an Emerging Sport only in Divisions I and II; competition among Division III schools has remained independent of the NCAA.
 A total of 16 D-III members sponsored varsity equestrian teams in 2019–20.
 With that in mind, a group of 21 D-III members submitted a proposal to bring equestrianism in that division under the Emerging Sports umbrella; this proposal was approved by the NCAA Committee on Women's Athletics in September 2019.
 From there, the proposal was reviewed by three other NCAA committees before a final vote by the entire Division III membership during the 2020 NCAA Convention in January of that year.
 If the proposal had passed, the number of NCAA equestrian programs would have increased to 40—the number required for an Emerging Sport to enter the process for consideration as an official NCAA championship.
 However, the Division III membership defeated the proposal to bring D-III equestrian under the NCAA umbrella; the vote was 195–174 against inclusion, with over 100 abstentions.
+Division III voted down a second attempt to bring equestrian under the NCAA umbrella in 2022.

-The University of Georgia has won 11 titles, the most of the NCEA.
+The University of Georgia has won 8 titles, the most of the NCEA as of 2025.

 In 2016 it was nearly removed from the list, but at the NCAA Convention, the college administrators voted for it to continue.